Brand name or generic? Well for most of us if the medicine is the same we go with the generic. Why pay more if we don’t have too right?

 Wholesale $ 1370.00

 But knowing they will make more money off you by extending the class out to more semester hours you may see another 30+ hours of fluff not related to EP work.
 Or classes on topics like reacting to an ambush of a motorcade.
-That high threat overseas training you will never use here in the states.
+That high threat overseas training you will never use here in the states is costing you money.

 So before you sign your GI Bill away look at the curriculum and see if the training is applicable to what you want to be doing.
 And if not, look at smaller more specialized courses that are directly applicable to EP work here in the US.